hfeger4/Focus/README.md

 ## Comments
 <img src="./docs/screen_clippings/comments_clear.png" width="600">

-Comments have 3 components to create, view, and delete them.
-Using React these containers can be called in a single form to display these components.
+Comments have three components to create, view, and delete them.
+Using React these containers can be called in a single form to display the components.
 Comments are stored in the database under a `comments` table and are joined to both `photos` and `users` through polymorphic associations.
 It contains the columns `body`, `user_id`, and `photo_id`.
 Through these associations `comments` can be accessed from `photos` without the need for a joins table.

 ## Future Direction for Project